Binyamin-Brion/render_engine/README.md

 * Entity Component System for cache friendly object data storage
 * Multi-threaded execution of object logic
-* Store object position within the world as a hashmap, providing quick operations that ensure only visible objects have their logic executd
+* Store object position within the world as a hashmap, providing quick operations that ensure only visible objects have their logic executed

 Debugging
 ------------